MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Results and Discussion

 \subsection{Direct comparison with a molecular foundation model baseline}

-To provide a direct empirical comparison against an existing molecular foundation model, we fine-tuned ChemBERTa-2 \cite{ahmad2022chemberta2} (a SMILES-based Transformer pre-trained via masked language modelling and multi-task regression on 77~million molecules) on the identical training, validation, and test splits used for MultiPUFFIN.
+To provide a direct empirical comparison against an existing molecular foundation model, we fine tuned ChemBERTa-2 \cite{ahmad2022chemberta2} (a SMILES-based Transformer pretrained via masked language modelling and multi-task regression on 77~million molecules) on the identical training, validation, and test splits used for MultiPUFFIN.
 For each of the nine properties, a separate ChemBERTa-2 model was trained with a per-property regression head (three-layer MLP with GELU activations and dropout), z-score target normalization, Huber loss, differential learning rates ($2 \times 10^{-5}$ for the backbone, $2 \times 10^{-4}$ for the head), and early stopping with patience of 5~epochs.
 Each per-property model has approximately 3.8~million trainable parameters.

-Table~\ref{tab:chemberta_comparison} presents the comparison using normalized error metrics (NRMSE (RMSE divided by the test target range) and NMSE (MSE divided by the test target variance)), which enable cross-property comparison on a common scale, alongside absolute MAE values in original property units.
-For vapor pressure and viscosity, whose values span several orders of magnitude, both models are evaluated in $\log_{10}$ space.
+Table~\ref{tab:chemberta_comparison} reports RMSE, MAE, and coefficient of determination ($R^2$) on the shared held-out test set of \num{8877} unique molecules.
+For vapor pressure and viscosity, whose raw values span several orders of magnitude, both models are evaluated in $\log_{10}$ space to enable a fair comparison.

-Three findings emerge from this comparison.
-First, MultiPUFFIN outperforms or matches ChemBERTa-2 on all nine properties, despite using a single multi-task model compared to nine separate fine-tuned models.
-Even on the six temperature-independent properties where the comparison is most direct, MultiPUFFIN achieves a lower mean NRMSE (0.065 vs.\ 0.071) and lower mean NMSE (0.303 vs.\ 0.342).
-This result is notable because ChemBERTa-2 was pre-trained on 77~million molecules (two thousand times more data than MultiPUFFIN's training set of \num{37968} molecules), suggesting that domain-informed inductive biases can compensate for orders-of-magnitude differences in pre-training scale.

-Second, the most dramatic performance gap occurs for the three temperature-dependent properties (vapor pressure, viscosity, and heat capacity), where ChemBERTa-2's NRMSE increases by an order of magnitude relative to MultiPUFFIN.
-Because ChemBERTa-2 receives only a SMILES string as input, it cannot distinguish measurements of the same molecule at different temperatures and effectively predicts a single average value per molecule.
-MultiPUFFIN, by contrast, conditions its predictions on temperature through the Antoine ($p_{\text{vap}} = 10^{A - B/(C+T)}$), Andrade ($\eta = \exp(A + B/T)$), and van~'t Hoff equations, producing thermodynamically meaningful temperature-dependent curves from a single forward pass.
-This structural advantage is fundamental and cannot be overcome by additional pre-training data.

-Third, the comparison highlights a qualitative distinction between molecular foundation models and domain-informed architectures.
-ChemBERTa-2 learns general-purpose molecular representations through self-supervised pre-training but relies on unconstrained MLP heads that impose no physical structure on the output.
-MultiPUFFIN, while trained on a substantially smaller dataset, embeds thermophysical equations directly into its prediction heads, guaranteeing thermodynamic consistency by construction.
-The empirical results confirm that this domain knowledge translates into measurable accuracy gains even for temperature-independent properties, and provides an essential advantage for temperature-dependent predictions.